Plan Your Arrival

 Arrival by Airplane

 Depending on the airport you use, options for traveling to campus vary.
-For most airports a yellow cab is the simplest way to travel to Columbia.
+For most airports a yellow cab or a ride service can be a simple way to travel to Columbia.
 At LaGuardia, city buses are a viable option, while at Newark and JFK there is AirTrain service that connects to the subways.

-When arriving by airplane, the easiest and recommended way to travel to campus is to take a yellow medallion taxicab directly from the airport.
+When arriving by airplane, an easy way to travel to campus is to take a yellow medallion taxicab or a ride service directly from the airport.
 We highly recommend that you use this method of transportation if you are relatively unfamiliar with New York City.
-Taxi fare should be about $30 from LaGuardia, $45 from JFK, and $70 from Newark.
+Fare can vary depending on the arriving airport.
+Review the NYC Taxi Commission website for a sense of what you can expect to pay.
 You will also have to pay for tolls and tip.

 Direct city bus service is available from LaGuardia Airport only.
 The M60 bus picks up passengers at each LaGuardia terminal every 20 minutes.
 It takes approximately one hour to reach campus, subject to traffic.
 The M60 stops on Broadway at West 116th Street.
 For schedule and fare information, please visit www.mta.info.